jquinss/PasswordManager/README.md

 ## Features
 * Users can register accounts.
 * Users can log in with username and password.

-### To Do

 * Users can create password entities that have different properties (e.g. name, username, password, url, etc.)
 * Users can organize password entities in separate folders.
 * Users can remove password entities.

+### To Do

+* Users can view password entities.
+* Users can edit password entities.
+* Users can view basic information about password entities for quick identification.
-* Users can type passwords manually or autogenerate passwords.
+* Users can autogenerate passwords.
 * Users can customize the criteria used to autogenerate passwords (e.g. length, number to characters, etc.).
 * Users can create different profiles for password criteria.
 * Users can create database backups.